Intersex people and military service: United States

-Accepting of intersex people in the United States Armed Forces appears to vary depending on the nature of the condition of the individual people.
-Publications by the United States National Center for Biotechnology Information recommends that intersex individuals be allowed to serve in the armed forces, but not combat units.
+Acceptance of intersex people in the United States Armed Forces appears to vary depending on the nature of the individual's condition.
+Publications by the United States National Center for Biotechnology Information recommend that intersex individuals be allowed to serve in the armed forces, but not combat units.
 The Veterans Health Administration distinguishes between surgeries for transgender individuals and intersex persons.
 In 2015 this allowed intersex persons to receive medically necessary treatment that was prohibited for transgender people.

 Israel

 Officially, Israel Defense Forces policy does not prohibit intersex patients' draft but does exclude some people based on intersex status.
-The Military Medicine journal estimated in 2008 that there should be expected to be about "a few dozen" intersex persons serving in the Israel Defense Forces at that time and that it is probable that most intersex persons service closeted since it is underreported comparatively to the general population.
-According to the publication this is most likely caused by shame or secrecy.
-One reported case of an intersex woman was found where the woman's status was not discovered until military medical investigation, she was initially drafted to a combat unit and served successfully, but was later transferred to a non-combat unit where she also completed her service successfully.
-It was also discovered that her older sister who served in a fully in a non-combat unit also was intersex, as was their younger sister who was yet to be drafted.
+The Military Medicine journal estimated in 2008 that there should be about "a few dozen" intersex persons serving in the Israel Defense Forces at that time, but that no records of intersex members could be found between 2005-2007.
+The report concludes that intersex service members are likely closeted and choose not to report their intersex status due to shame and secrecy.
+The 2008 report outlines the case of an intersex woman whose status was not discovered until a military medical investigation.
+She was initially drafted to a combat unit and served successfully, but was later transferred to a non-combat unit where she also completed her service successfully.
+It was discovered that her older sister, who served in a fully non-combat unit, was also intersex, as was their younger sister who was yet to be drafted.

 Australia

-A report from 2017 by ABC Online stated that intersex personnel of the Australian Defence Force (ADF) have had their history and contributions largely scrubbed out, much like other queer people and that their history was still being attempted to be rediscovered.
+A report from 2017 by ABC Online stated that intersex personnel of the Australian Defence Force (ADF), much like other queer people, have had their history and contributions largely scrubbed out, and that this history was still in the process of being rediscovered.
 During the "25 years of diversity" celebration for the armed forces intersex people were honored and included with other queer people.
 In their 2018 book Serving in Silence?
-Noah Riseman, Shirleene Robinson and Graham Willett acknowledged the lack of perspective and representation from intersex people in their work, they account for this by explaining that the Australian Defence Force never had official policies regarding intersex people and that it was purely considered a medical condition which would mean that the nature of it would determine if someone was allowed to serve, but either as a man or woman regardless, and the fact that the one intersex person they were able to interview provided them with content which they felt was too sensitive to share.
-In 2016 the first ADF policy regarding intersex and non-binary people was put in use, it states that they are allowed to sign as "intersex", "indeterminate" or "unspecified" on their papers.
+Noah Riseman, Shirleene Robinson and Graham Willett acknowledged the lack of perspective and representation from intersex people in their work.
+They account for this gap by explaining that the Australian Defence Force never had official policies regarding intersex people and that it was purely considered a medical condition, and the nature of the specific condition would determine if someone was allowed to serve as either a man or a woman, and the fact that the one intersex person they were able to interview provided them with content which they felt was too sensitive to share.
+In 2016 the first ADF policy regarding intersex and non-binary people was put in use, stating that they are allowed to self-identify as "intersex", "indeterminate" or "unspecified" on their papers.
 Australia allows both non-binary trans people and intersex servicemen to use "X" on their papers as well.

-DEFGLIS is the most well known organisation of the Regular, Reserve and Civilian members of the Australian Defence Organisation for those who are homosexual, bisexual, intersex and transgender, as well as their allies.
+DEFGLIS is the most well known organisation of the Regular, Reserve and Civilian members of the Australian Defence Organisation for those who are LGBTIQ+, as well as their allies.